This article was originally published by The Intrepid Foundation.

 Ecologi does everything possible to make sure their reforestation projects are up to snuff.
 They’ve partnered with Eden Reforestation Projects – a well-respected not-for-profit committed to the longevity of forests and the livelihoods of people around them.

 Intrepid’s trees will be planted in Kenya’s Kijabe Forest, a short drive from Nairobi, in partnership with the local Kijabe Forest Trust.
 We’re hoping to include visits on select 2020 Kenya itineraries.
 And it’s not just the trees themselves that matter: the project will also employ many local people (particularly single mothers) to help plant the trees and keep the forest safe.
 Kijabe was heavily logged in the past, but the Kenyan government, along with organisations like Eden Reforestation Projects and Ecologi, are working hard to reverse the damage.
 It’s easy to forget that forests don’t grow in isolation: they represent more than just carbon.
 Forests are environmental stability and employment.
 They can empower local communities.

 How do I get involved?

-The beauty of Offset Earth is that it’s easy.
+The beauty of Ecologi is that it’s easy.
 You don’t need an environmental science degree.
 You can learn as much or as little about reforestation as you like.
-Just head over to the Intrepid x Offset Earth page and sign up.
+Just head over to the Intrepid x Ecologi page and sign up.
 It takes about three minutes.